khmchoi/gauge/README.md

 # THE MODEL:
 - Gauge employs a long short-term memory (LSTM) network via Brain.js.
 A LSTM network is a type of recurrent neural network that allows data to persist over time
-- Feel free to add additional training data to sentimentData.json
+- Feel free to add additional training data to sentimentData.json to further hone and increase model accuracy
 - Additionally the model can be modified and refined in app.js by modifying the iterations or error thresholds in network.train()

 # GET GAUGING: